Making college affordable

 Get answers to your financial questions

 The University offers a variety of financial services to students, parents, visitors, faculty, and staff.
-Whether you’re seeking information about financial aid, tuition and fees, scholarships, internships, postdoctoral and fellowship opportunities, University and non-University award opportunities, and graduate assistantships, you’ll find details here.
+Whether you’re seeking information about financial aid, tuition and fees, scholarships, internships, postdoctoral and fellowship opportunities, University and non-University award opportunities, or graduate assistantships, you’ll find details here.

 Frequently Asked Questions